-- 1. develop an awareness of the usefulness of the English Language as a medium of national and international communication; - 2. promote the value of effective language command and use for personal development; - 3. develop an awareness of the nature of language and language-learning skills along with skills of a more general application; - 4. form a sound base for the effective uses of English for the purposes of further study and employment.
+- 1. develop an awareness of the usefulness of the English Language as a medium of national and international communication; - 2. promote the value of effective language command and use for personal development; - 3. develop an awareness of the nature of language and language-learning skills; - 4. form a sound base for the effective uses of English for the purposes of further study and employment.